How to Export a Dog From Australia

 Booking Flights For Your Pet

 The other big step preparation step required for your pet is to select and book their flight(s).
-Not all airlines transport animals, plus many airlines require you to book through a pet transport company, especially leaving Australia.
+Not all airlines transport animals, plus most (if not all) airlines require you to book through a pet transport company, especially leaving Australia.

-When my dog flew out of Australia, we organised this with Jetpets, a pet transport company.
+When my dog flew out of Australia in 2017, we organised his flight with Jetpets, a pet transport company.
 Read more about my experience here.

 Qantas international flights pets